velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartII_Data.markdown

 As we getting started with YouTube we will need an [API key](https://developers.google.com/youtube/v3/getting-started) to be able to get videos updates.

-When we have obtained API key we can start to implement our fetcher.

-First of all we need to store the API key somewhere not in source code.
+When we have obtained API key we can start to implement our fetcher and we need to store our API key somewhere not in source code.

 So let's do this inside our `application.properties` file.